Matthew Amroliwala: Early life and education

-Amroliwala was educated at the King's School, Ely, Cambridgeshire and then Durham University.
-He graduated in 1984, having read Law and Politics.
+Amroliwala was born Mehrwan F. Amroliwala in Leeds, West Yorkshire and attended King's Ely, Cambridgeshire.
+He is of Indian origin.

 Career

-After working as a chartered accountant, he joined the BBC and, in 1990, became a BBC network television correspondent.
-In 1997, he joined the BBC News Channel as a presenter of the channel's evening programmes and from the beginning of 2001, he has presented the late afternoon news programme, first with Jane Hill and then with Maxine Mawhinney.
+After working as an accountant, he joined the BBC in 1989 and became a BBC network television correspondent.
+In 1997, he joined the BBC News Channel as a presenter of the channel's evening programmes and from the beginning of 2001, he presented the late afternoon news programme, first with Jane Hill and then with Maxine Mawhinney.
 In April 2006, he was re-united with Hill on the 11 am–2 pm shift until March 2013 when the duo moved to the 2 pm–5 pm slot on Tuesday to Friday; Emily Maitlis co-presented on Mondays.